BastiNoodle/tafel/README.md

 - alt+f4 close
 - left click draw
 ## How to build:
-Change the numbers in line 4 to whatever your resolution is (standars is full hd) Build using pyinstaller with the flag --onefile
+Change the numbers in line 4 to whatever your resolution is (standard is full hd)

+Build using pyinstaller with the flag --onefile